Dismiss First World Problems at Your Own Cost

-Have you diminished or ignored feelings of frustration, sadness or disappointment by comparing your problems to those who live in countries of war and famine?
+Have you diminished or ignored feelings of frustration, sadness or disappointment by comparing your problems to those living in war and famine countries?

 My belief: The challenge of learning how to be happy with relative abundance and with little adversity to overcome is very real.